brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 A ten year projection of the base model was estimated for years 2023-2032, with catches equal to the estimated Acceptable Biological Catch (ABC) based on the category 2 time-varying sigma and $P^*$ = 0.45 for years 2023-2032 (Table \ref{tab:project}).
 The removals in 2021 and 2022 were set based on the combined total mortality from commercial and recreational fleets averaged from 2017-2020 as requested by the PFMC Groundfish Management Team (GMT, personal communication).
 The removals were apportioned to recreational and commercial catches based on the average proportion from 2018-2020 that each fleet contributed to the total catch.

-Potential alternative states of nature were explored for this assessment following guidance in the Terms of Reference, and included low and high ln($R0$), low and high M, and high and low $L_{\infty}$.
-Alternative values of ln($R0$) covered a wider range of spawning output and depletion estimates compared to the other states of natures and therefore was used.
-Other states of nature also had difficulty with convergence and not matching the desired spawning output quantiles.
-The values of ln($R0$) that resulted in spawning ouput for the lower and upper 75% confidence interval based on the estimated uncertainty in the base model around 2021 spawning output were 2.01 (low) and 2.28 (high).
-The same catch values from the base model projections were applied to the low and high states of nature to provide a range of projected catch quantities given assumptions about alternative states of ln($R0$) (Table \ref{tab:decision-table}).
+The axis of uncertainty for the decision table was based on a low and high state of nature for alternative values of unfished recruitment (ln($R0$)).
+Following guidance from the TOR, the 12.5 and 87.5 percentiles (i.e. 1.15 standard deviations) of spawning output in 2021, based on the uncertainty around the spawning output in 2021 ($\sigma$ = 0.33), were used to determine the values of ln($R0$) corresponding to the states of nature.
+Once the values of spawning output for the 12.5 and 87.5 percentiles were identified, a search across unfished recruitment values was done to obtain the current year spawning output values.
+The values of ln($R0$) corresponding to the low and high states of nature were 2.01 (low) and 2.28 (high).

+The same catch values from the base model projections were applied to the low and high states of nature to provide a range of projected catch quantities given alternative assumptions for ln($R0$) (Table \ref{tab:decision-table}).
+Across alternative states, the fraction of unfished at the end of the 10 year projection period ranges 0.28 - 0.57.
+Under the low state of nature, fraction of unfished is below the management target, but above the management limit, after 10 years.

 <!-- Evaluation of Scientific Uncertainty -->